anatman-org/prime/README.txt

 my head is spinning
 it is quiet for a while

-  "do you play?"
+  "why do you play?"
-"hmmm?"

   the points to the bowl of beads on the table [silence]

-"yes"
+"because they lead me here, to You under the stars"

   she smiles, inviting me to take the beads

-and i do
-and i say